pachyderm/pachyderm/doc/docs/1.9.x/reference/pipeline_spec.md

 starts five workers.
 If you set it to 2.0, Pachyderm starts 20 workers (two per Kubernetes node).

-The default if left unset is "constant=1".
+The default value is "constant=1" .

+Because spouts and services are designed to be single instances, do not modify the default `parallism_spec` value for these pipelines.

 ### Resource Requests (optional)